-and lived much of his life in Harrisburg, PA.
-He lived the last three years of his life in Schenectady, NY where in 1944, he became ill.
+Cooper lived the last three years of his life in Schenectady, NY where in 1944, he became ill.
 He died there February 13th after thirteen days of illness.23 He was likely buried in Helms Cemetery in Arkadelphia, AR.24

 "Darltie Cooper of 31 Lincoln Heights, who died Sunday in the City hospital after 13 days' illness, will be buried at the convenience of the family in Arkadelphia, Ark.
 He was born in Arkadelphia and lived in this city about three years.
 He was a resident most of his life in Harrisburg, Pa.
 For 21 years he had been a professional baseball players, playing with the Mohawk Giants of this city the Harrisburg Giant and the Hilldale baseball team at Darby, Pa.
 Prior to his illness he was employed in building 59 of the General Electric Co.
-Besides his wife, Mrs. Ida Cooper, he leaves his parents, Mr. and Mrs. Tony Cooper of Arkadelphia, and a brother Anthony Cooper, of this city."
+Besides his wife, Mrs. Ida Cooper, he leaves his parents, Mr. and Mrs. Tony Cooper of Arkadelphia, and a brother Anthony Cooper, of this city."25

 Statistics at Baseball-Reference.com